zouzias/spark-lucenerdd/README.md

 ### Custom Case Classes

-If you want to use your own custom class with `LuceneRDD` you require to provide an implicit conversion from your case class to a Lucene Document
+If you want to use your own custom class with `LuceneRDD` you must provide an implicit conversion from your class to a Lucene Document

 ```
 case class Person(name: String, age: Int, email: String)